 In 2010, Mark Zuckerberg said that solitude was dead.
 I believe Zuckerberg must feel a sense of irony with what he has experienced this season over privacy and the transport of Facebook users’ information to Cambridge Analytica.
-I think it’s fair to say that this season, solitude has been a hot-button topic.
+I think it’s fair to say that this season, solitude has been a hot-button topic click for info.

 I’m not certain where things will finally end-up, and there is a great likelihood that, in actuality, solitude as we knew it’s finished.
 In actuality, I think that may already be true, but there is a distinct tension between sharing and privacy.
 We continue to discuss, voluntarily, our advice on social networking platforms and browsers, such as Google, continue to monitor us all over the net.

 And, despite the General Data Protection Legislation, which was put into law in Europe, but impacts American businesses and nonprofits also, you have probably noticed by now that corporate attorneys have already figured out ways to get about it.
 Mostly, you consent to monitoring, or whatever else they’ve clarified in their Conditions of Service, or else you won’t have the ability to use the programs that will offer you the news, permit you to store or entertain yourself.